mvolkmann/blog/src/rust.md

 }
 ```

+Function parameters that are strings that are not mutated by the function
+should almost always have the type `&str`.
+This allows many string representations to be passed in including
+literal strings, `&str` values, and `&String` values.

 TODO: Try to write a generic version of the average function
 TODO: that works on any numeric type.
 But see
 TODO: https://users.rust-lang.org/t/passing-generic-vector-of-numbers/52486/7.